 - Appointment Reminders and to Inform You of Health-Related Products or Services We may use or disclose your health information to contact you for medical appointments or other scheduled services, or to provide you with information about treatment alternatives or other health-related benefits and services.

 - Billing and Collection Purposes We may use or disclose your health information for the purpose of obtaining payment for services provided.
 You may be contacted by mail or telephone at any telephone number associated with you, including wireless numbers.
 Telephone calls may be made using pre-recorded or artificial voice messages and/or automatic dialing device (an “autodialer”).
 Messages may be left on answering machines or voicemail, including any such message information required by law (including debt collection laws) and/or regarding amounts owed by you.
 Text messages or emails using any email addresses you provide may also be used in order to contact you.

 - Fundraising Purposes We may use or disclose demographic information, including names, addresses, other contact information, age, gender and date of birth; the dates that you received health care from us; department of service information; treating physician information; and outcome information to contact you in order to raise funds so that we may continue or expand our health care activities.
 You have the right to opt out of these fundraising activities.
-If you do not wish to be contacted as part of our fundraising efforts, please contact the individual(s) listed in the Contact Section of this Notice.
+If you do not wish to be contacted as part of our fundraising efforts, please contact the individual(s) listed in the Contact Section of this Notice, clicking the “Unsubscribe” link at the bottom of any email, calling 314-286-0988 or by sending an email to [email protected] with "Unsubscribe" in the subject line.
 If you decide you do not wish to be contacted as part of our fundraising efforts, we will not condition service or payment upon that decision.